 400g tin of finely chopped tomatoes OR

-200g chopped tomatoes and 200g chickpea cooking liquid
+200g chopped tomatoes and the jarred chickpea cooking liquid

 Salt to taste